TABLE OF CONTENTS

 The first right that individuals have in connection to credit repair is the ability to dispute errors with credit reporting agencies While there are a few constraints such as time and verification, users are able to file a dispute.
 The Fair Credit Reporting Act (FCRA) provides the guidelines that must be followed by the credit bureaus.

 The second credit repair right is for an individual to authorize a third party to handle disputes on their behalf.
-The Credit Repair Organizations Act (CROA) not only secures the right to create a credit repair business, but it also gives guidelines for providers to abide by.
+The Credit Repair Organizations Act (CROA) not only secures the right to create a credit repair business, but also gives guidelines for providers to abide by.
 Credit repair services are prohibited from the following actions:

 - Assuring clients of a certain outcome or making false statements about their credit score